top of page

 As technology advances, so do the ways in which we can monitor and maintain our equipment.
-One such innovation is through wireless vibration, a solution that utilises sensors and wireless communications to provide real-time data on the condition of equipment – allowing your ‘dumb’ machines to talk.
+One such innovation is through wireless vibration, a vibration measurement solution that utilises sensors and wireless communications to provide real-time data on the condition of equipment – allowing your ‘dumb’ machines to talk.

 Wireless IIoT sensors offer a range of benefits over traditional wired solutions or traditional manual inspection approaches using handheld loggers, including increased uptime, improved safety for workers and cost savings through improved maintenance as we discuss in this article.